steven-isbell/vanillajs-projects/vanilla-piano/README.md

 * Open `index.html`.
 * Locate the opening and closing `script` tags.
 * In between the `script tags` declare a new event listener on our window object and provide it two arguments, the event to listen for and the handler to fire once that event has occured.
-    * Add a single argument to the handler that will represent our `event`
+    * Add a single argument to the handler that will represent our `event`.
     * The `event` argument is implicitly passed with information about the keypress event that occurred.
     * One piece of information that will be passed along will be the `keyCode` of the key that was pressed.
     * This `keyCode` will correlate with the `data-key` attribute assigned to our poylgons and audio tags.